clone

 Objects

-We will take a different route starting with a deeper understanding of Python’s Object-oriented programming
+We will take a different route starting with a deeper understanding of object-oriented programming

 Python is an object-oriented programming language (OOP).